 Mr. Mooney noted that in the TDSIC-1 Order, the Commission approved NIPSCO's proposal to include all rural gas extensions, both those that qualify using the 20-year margin test under Ind.
 Code § 8-1-39-11 and those that may qualify under NIPSCO's existing line extension policy, and provide an 80% credit to the TDSIC tracker for actual margins received from all new customers added under the rural extensions projects.
-He testified that in determining the number of connections expected to be made annually, the New Business department forecasts the number of meters projected to be added each year based on previous customer connections, planned marketing, and the anticipated availability of new main.
+He testified that in determining the number of connections expected to be made annually, the New Business department forecasts the number of meters projected to be added each year.
+This is based on previous customer connections, planned marketing, and the anticipated availability of new main.
 Once the total number of new connections is determined, NIPSCO further refines the estimate into what is expected to be TDSIC-eligible.
-Mr. Mooney testified the rural extensions projects included in Plan Update-7 are projected to pass the 20-year margin test.
+Mr. Mooney explained the two primary methods NIPSCO uses to determine whether a new rural business project is eligible for TDSIC treatment.
+He testified the rural extensions projects included in Plan Update-7 are projected to pass the 20-year test identified in Ind.
+Code § 8-1-39-11.